Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Item

 Every Ranger carries a _Survival Toolkit_ that enables them to wield the natural world as a tool.
-This Survival Toolkit is commonly a small bag holding a range of tools and equipment collected in their training.
+This class item is commonly a small bag holding a range of tools and equipment collected in their training.

 | Level | Survival Toolkit Effect |
 | ----- | ----------------------- |